OpsOrch/opsorch-console/README.md

 ## Features

-- **Incidents**: Browse, search, and view incident details with timelines
+- **Incidents**: Browse, search, and view incident details with timelines.
+Advanced filtering by query, status, severity, and scope
+- **Alerts**: View and search alerts from monitoring providers.
+Filter by status, severity, service, and more
-- **Logs**: Query and analyze logs across integrated providers
+- **Logs**: Query and analyze logs across integrated providers with advanced search and filtering
-- **Metrics**: Visualize and query metrics data
+- **Metrics**: Visualize and query metrics data with customizable expressions and aggregations
 - **Services**: Explore service catalog and dependencies
 - **Tickets**: View and manage tickets from integrated ticketing systems
-- **Chat**: AI-powered assistance via OpsOrch Copilot for incident investigation, log analysis, and operational queries
+- **Chat**: AI-powered assistance via OpsOrch Copilot for incident investigation, log analysis, and operational queries.
+Copilot can generate smart references to filtered views with query parameters
 - **Settings**: Configure OpsOrch Core and Copilot endpoints

+### Query Capabilities

+All primary data views (Incidents, Alerts, Logs, Metrics) support:
+- **URL-based filtering**: Share filtered views via URL with query parameters
+- **Advanced search**: Free-text search across titles and descriptions
+- **Status/Severity filters**: Multi-select filtering with comma-separated values
+- **Scope filtering**: Filter by service, environment, and team
+- **Copilot integration**: AI can generate filtered views and include them as clickable references

 ## Architecture